Approach a woman and fall in love – The story of how I met Heidi

 What to learn from this meeting:

-Heidi’s revelations that she had noticed me before I had approached her set off another bunch of stark realisations… Women are actually a lot keener for you to approach them than you think and doing something spontaneous and unique like this is going to at the very least, make someone’s day!
+Heidi’s revelations that she had noticed me before I had approached her set off another bunch of profound realisations: women are actually a lot keener for you to approach them than you think and doing something spontaneous and unique like this is going to at the very least, make someone’s day!

-The last point to make regarding confidence is that showing signs of nervousness in a situation like this is actually a positive as it makes the interaction sincere.
-Although women don’t have the same approach anxiety that men do, they can appreciate a guy who puts his intentions and balls on the line, especially if it is to unashamedly compliment them! 🙂
+The last point to make regarding confidence is that showing signs of nervousness in a situation like this is actually a positive thing as it makes the interaction sincere.
+Although women generally don’t have the same level of approach anxiety that men do, they can appreciate a man who brushes his fears aside, especially if it is to unashamedly compliment them.

 The relationship developing: